Chart Color Schemes

 Infrastructure

-The performance of an area can significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 18 such projects that are expected to impact the area.
-Notable ones include Diamond Creek Outdoor Pool Upgrade, Eltham Major Activity Centre, Diamond Creek Community Infrastructure Master Plan, and Nillumbik Waste Management Facility Upgrade.
-The following list provides details on those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 18 projects likely to impact the area.
+Notable ones include Diamond Creek Community Infrastructure Master Plan, Eltham Major Activity Centre, Nillumbik Waste Management Facility Upgrade, and Diamond Creek Outdoor Pool Upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.